omarreis/vsop2013/planetfun/README.md

 *  Uses sensor fusion component from https://github.com/omarreis/FiremonkeySensorFusion
 *  Uses sensor code and KastriFree by DelphiWorlds (files with DW. prefix, included in this repo)

-# Julian date formulas
+# Astronomical Algorithms formulas
-Many formulas and algorithms from the book Astronomical Algorithms, by Jean Meeus See file Om.AstronomicalAlgorithms.pas
+Many formulas and algorithms for dates and astronomy from the book "Astronomical Algorithms" by Jean Meeus.
+See file Om.AstronomicalAlgorithms.pas

 # video